chemerisuk/cordova-plugin-firebase-crash/README.md

     $ pod repo update

-Use variable `FIREBASE_CORE_VERSION` to override dependency version on Android.
+Use variable `FIREBASE_CRASHLYTICS_VERSION` to override dependency version on Android.

 ## Methods
 Every method returns a promise that fulfills when a call was successful.